-- Based on the size dependency relationship identified to date, micro fracturing of the ore material through High Pressure Grinding Roll crushing (HPGR) warrants further testing to determine if this improves recovery in coarser size fractions; - Ore sorting on the feed grades to assess potential to upgrade the ore material prior to processing.
-Initial sorting through optical sorting to separate mineralized quartz veining should be assessed; - Conventional column and vat leach testing to assess amenability to heap leach processing and determine recovery by size fraction; - Initial flotation testing to determine recovery from sulphide flotation.
-If appreciable recovery is demonstrated, additional leaching or cleaning of the flotation product should be further assessed; and - Preliminary testing of leach residues including Acid Base Accounting (ABA) to determine geochemical stability.
+- Further testing and optimization of the conventional mill process flow sheets (CIP/CIL and flotation) plus heap leach should be completed; - Additional testwork on Powerline East (formerly Aurex Hill) and Airstrip should then be completed based on the results of the Powerline optimization testwork; - Grind size study should be undertaken for both conventional mill process flow sheets to optimize gold recovery; - Further testwork should be undertaken on gravity recovery and combined testing should be performed with both conventional mill process flowsheets; - Based on the size dependency relationship identified to date, micro fracturing of the ore material through High Pressure Grinding Roll crushing (HPGR) warrants further testing to determine if this improves recovery in coarser size fractions; - Ore sorting on the feed grades to assess potential to upgrade the ore material prior to processing.
+Initial sorting through optical sorting to separate mineralized quartz veining should be assessed; - Further conventional column and vat leach testing to assess amenability to heap leach processing and determine recovery by size fraction; - Further flotation testing to optimize grind size and reagent consumption should be performed in combination with a gravity circuit; and - Further environmental testing of metallurgical material for Powerline and Airstrip including ABA and humidity cells to determine geochemical stability.